JohnPittman/eventhandler-js/README.md

 <h4>Bug Fixes...</h4>

 - Fixed sourcemap linking for minified files.
-The is also fixed as part of the build process to automate proper sourcemap creation and linking.
+This is also fixed as part of the build process to automate proper sourcemap creation and linking.